netlify/zip-it-and-ship-it/README.md

 ```

 Zip It and Ship It will only include dependencies in each zip file that's been required from the relevant handler file.

+## File Serving

+As of v0.3.0 the serveFunctions capability has been extracted out to [Netlify Dev](https://github.com/netlify/netlify-dev-plugin/).

 ## Further reading